chauff/cse1500-web-transcripts/Lecture-1.md

 | Allow            | Lists the legal request methods for the entity      |
 | **Connection & Upgrade**       | Protocol upgrade  |

-The header fields in bold **will** be covered below in more detail.
+The header fields **in bold** will be covered below in more detail.
 Let's briefly describe the other fields:

 - `Content-Language` indicates the language the resource (also known as entity) is in, which can be English, Dutch or any other language.
 - The `Content-Location` field can be useful if loading times are long or the content seems wrong; it can point to an alternative location where the same web resource resides.
 - `Content-Range` is vital for entities that consist of multiple parts and are sent partially across different HTTP responses; without this information, the client would be unable to piece together the whole entity.
 - `Allow` indicates to the client what type of requests can be made for the entity in question; `GET` is only one of a number of methods, it may also be possible to alter or delete a web resource.

-### Content-Type
+### Header field Content-Type

+This header field informs the client (*for the purpose of this class the client is commonly a web browser*) what type of content is send.
+We use **MIME types** for this purpose.

 **MIME** stands for *Multipurpose Internet Mail Extensions* (governed by RFCs [2045](https://tools.ietf.org/html/rfc2045) and [2046](https://tools.ietf.org/html/rfc2046)) and was designed to solve problems when moving messages between electronic mail systems; it worked well and was adopted by HTTP to label its content.